-Wine, ricewine, beer, and spirits.
-It's been cultivated for thousands of years, and has caused millions of alcoholics.
+Wine, rice wine, beer, and spirits.
+It's been cultivated for thousands of years and has caused millions of alcoholics.
 Alcohol is one of the oldest, and most commonly abused substances in the world.
 It is a poison that affects liver function, even if you don't have Hepatitis C. Excessive alcohol and Hepatitis C use can cause cirrhosis of the liver, including liver cancer.
-Hepatitis C stops the livers' natural fucntions of “breaking down alcohol and removing the toxic byproducts.”
+Hepatitis C stops the livers' natural functions of “breaking down alcohol and removing the toxic byproducts.”
 A toxic environment is created when these toxins are not removed completely by the liver and stay in the body.

 Effects of Hepatitis C